valentin-dufois/Protocol-Bernardo/README.md

 The pb-terminal uses the Swift Packet Manager for its dependencies.
 Xcode 11 handles this for you.

-### pb-acquisitor
+### pb-tracker

-The pb-acquisitor handles the Human Pose Estimation (HPE) part of the application.
+The pb-tracker handles the Human Pose Estimation (HPE) part of the application.
 It searches for compatible tracking devices connected to the machine on which it is running (for now, only Kinects V2 are supported), connects to them, and then stream the detected bodies to the master application.

 #### Dependencies

-pb-acquisitor relies on multiple libraries:
+pb-tracker relies on multiple libraries:
 * **pb-common**
 * **OpenNI2** with **libfreenect2** driver: Connection to the Kinects)
 * **NiTE2**: HPE for OpenNI2 devices
 * **OpenCV**: Live view of the device (Todo)

-### pb-acquisitor-launcher
+### pb-tracker-launcher

-At this stage of development, the pb-acquisitor application isn't very stable as the NiTE library tends to segfault without warning.
+At this stage of development, the pb-tracker application isn't very stable as the NiTE library tends to segfault without warning.

-To handle this, the acquisitor launcher will restart the pb-acquisitor if it crashes.
+To handle this, the tracker launcher will restart the pb-tracker if it crashes.
 Since the components autoconnects with each other automatically, downtime is limited.
-Work is planned, to stabilize the acquisitor.
+Work is planned, to stabilize the tracker.

 #### Dependencies

-The acquisitor launcher relies only on **Boost** headers.
+The tracker launcher relies only on **Boost** headers.

 ### pb-broadcaster